-Municipal waste has steadily increased from 349 kg in 2008 to 441 kg in 2020, which is lower than the EU average of 517 kg1 in 2020.
-Data in 2016 and 2017 were not available on Eurostat but was supplemented by national level data (https://www.stat.gov.mk/pdf/2022/9.1.22.02_mk.pdf)
+Municipal waste has steadily increased from 349 kg in 2008 to 467 kg in 2022, which is lower than the EU average of 513 kg1 in the same year (Figure 1).
+Data in 2016 and 2017 were not available on Eurostat but was supplemented by national level data2.
+North Macedonia introduced its first Waste Prevention Program in 2022.
+The effects of its implementation are expected to become evident only over the long term.

-Figure 1: Municipal waste generation in North Macedonia (kg per capita), 2008-2020
+Figure 1 Municipal waste generation in North Macedonia (kg per capita), 2008-2022